-He said that the military has come a long way in battlefield intelligence and human terrain systems over the past 12 years, but he emphasized they must be institutionalized.
+He said the military has come a long way in battlefield intelligence and human terrain systems over the past 12 years, but he emphasized they must be institutionalized.

 "Is there a human domain" in warfare?
 Cone asked.

 The Special Operations Forces community is adamant that there is, Cone said, but the Marine Corps disagrees.
-He cited the disagreement as an example of the issues the task force is sorting out as it forms its Strategic Landpower concept.
+He cited the disagreement as an example of the issues the task force is sorting out as it forms its strategic landpower concept.

 The joint differences are one reason that the operational concept is taking some time, Cone said, citing that the seven-page Strategic Landpower White Paper took five months to complete.

-"On the institutional side, I got to tell you, I can't wait to write an operational concept and then change all of doctrine in the coming years," Cone said.
+"On the institutional side, I got to tell you, I can't wait to write an operational concept and then change all of [the] doctrine in the coming years," Cone said.

 Changes Already Decided

-Some decisions have already been made, Cone said.
-Special Operations has been added as an Army competency.
+Some decisions already have been made, Cone said.
+Special operations has been added as an Army competency.

 "You'll have combined arms maneuver, you'll have wide-area security and you'll have special operations," Cone said.